 The long-term properties of BIQM (see Busetti, Locarno and Monteforte, 2005) are consistent with a neoclassical model postulating exogenous growth, in which full employment of factors is accompanied by a constant rate of inflation, hence by constant relative prices.
 The levels of output and of employment of capital and labour are consistent with the parameters of the aggregate production function and with relative factor costs.
 The steady-state growth path of the model, stemming from technical progress and the accumulation of real and financial wealth, interacts with the dynamics of the adjustment process to determine short-term characteristics.
 The adjustment processes essentially reflect three factors: the stickiness of prices and wages, which prevents their immediate adaptation to the situation of full resource utilization; the non-malleability of installed physical capital, which hampers the short-term changes of the relative composition of productive factors; and the possibility that expectations and outcomes may not coincide.
-In the short run (and to some extent also in the medium term), therefore, given these rigidities, the characteristics of the model fit the Keynesian framework in which the level of output is determined by the trend in aggregate demand, in a situation of oversupply in both the goods and the labour market.
+In the short run, therefore, given these rigidities, the characteristics of the model fit the Keynesian framework in which the level of output is determined by the trend in aggregate demand, in a situation of oversupply in both the goods and the labour market.

-We impose that the adjustment starts in 2001 because the primary surplus remains close to 5 per cent of GDP until 2000.
+23 We impose that the adjustment starts in 2001 because the primary surplus remains close to 5 per cent of GDP until 2000.

-In particular, we increase indirect taxes in 2001 (offsetting their fall of 0.5 percentage points of GDP in that year) and direct taxes in 2002 (excluding their dip by 0.9 percentage points of GDP); as for expenditure, we permanently reduce both purchases of goods and personnel costs by 0.1 percentage points of GDP every year of the 2001-03 period; the remaining adjustment is on monetary transfers.
+In particular, we increase indirect taxes in 2001 (offsetting their fall of 0.5 percentage points of GDP in that year) and direct taxes in 2002 (excluding their dip by 0.9 percentage points of GDP); as for expenditure, we permanently reduce both purchases of goods and (continues)